 Like, his (really) regimented morning routine

 Kiaro—opening its 3,000-square-foot flagship cannabis store at Kingsway and Knight Street in Vancouver August 1—is not Daniel Petrov’s first marijuana venture.
 In 2011 he co-founded Delta-based Vodis Innovative Pharmaceuticals.
-Three years later he became executive vice-president of Aurora Cannabis, headquartered in Edmonton and one of Canada’s largest licensed medical marijuana producers, moving to Aura Cannabis, one of the first licensed dispensaries in Vancouver, as CEO in 2017.
+Three years later he became executive vice-president of Aurora Cannabis, headquartered in Edmonton and one of Canada’s largest licensed medical marijuana producers.

 The potpreneur launched Kiaro, which targets the recreational adult-use market and has two more stores, in Saskatoon and La Ronge, Saskatchewan, in January 2018.
 The company plans to open several fully compliant retail outlets across Canada.